javascript-tutorial/en.javascript.info/2-ui/1-document/11-coordinates/1-find-point-coordinates/task.md

 Your code should use DOM to get window coordinates of:

-1. Left-upper outer corner (that's simple).
+1. Upper-left, outer corner (that's simple).
-2. Right-bottom outer corner (simple too).
+2. Bottom-right, outer corner (simple too).
-3. Left-upper inner corner (a bit harder).
+3. Upper-left, inner corner (a bit harder).
-4. Right-bottom inner corner (there are several ways, choose one).
+4. Bottom-right, inner corner (there are several ways, choose one).

 The coordinates that you calculate should be the same as those returned by the mouse click.